timofurrer/russian-roulette/README.md

 You want to push your luck or you are just extremely bored?
 OK - That's great!

-Got ahead and challenge your luck with this awesome command line based *russian roulette*:
+Go ahead and challenge your luck with this awesome command line based *russian roulette*:

 ```bash
 sudo russian-roulette